 Lynnwood Link construction at Shoreline South/145th St will close the northbound 145th Street Freeway Station in 2019.
-Route 512 is proposed to be rerouted to serve the stop on surface streets at 5th Avenue NE at NE 145th Street.
+Route 512 will be rerouted to serve the stop on surface streets at 5th Avenue NE at NE 145th Street.
 Additionally, schedule changes may occur to improve reliability between downtown Seattle and Snohomish County.